When does an impacting drop stop bouncing?: Limiting cases

-For larger Ohnesorge numbers, the dissipated energy $E_\eta(t_c)$ increases with $\Ohn$, evidencing that viscous dissipation is responsible for the loss of the rebound elasticity.
-Interestingly, increasing $\Ohn$ also reduces the drop deformation at take-off, leading to a more efficient recovery of the initial kinetic energy (figures \ref{fig:OhlimDescription}c and d).
+For larger Ohnesorge numbers, the dissipated energy $E_\eta(t_c)$ increases with $\Ohn$, reflecting that viscous dissipation is responsible for the loss of the rebound elasticity.
+Interestingly, increasing $\Ohn$ also reduces the drop deformation at take-off, decreasing the fraction of energy stored as surface energy $\Delta E_\gamma(t_c)$.
+Consequently, energy which is not lost to viscous dissipation is mainly converted back into the kinetic energy of the drop leading to a more efficient recovery of the initial kinetic energy (figures \ref{fig:OhlimDescription}c,d).

 We further rationalize our observations by comparing our simulation results to the predictions of \citet{jha2020viscous} that extend the liquid spring analogy to viscous drops.
 This minimal model, that has been shown to successfully capture the variation of $t_c$ and $\varepsilon$ with $\Ohn$, gives the time of apparent contact as